Previous dayJanuary 18, 2026Next day

 6.5 km6--✓ ReviewedUSGS →

-Seismographs logged a magnitude 3.3 earthquake 14 km W of Johannesburg, CA with origin time 16:24 UTC on January 18, 2026.
-It arrived roughly 2 hours after a larger magnitude 3.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On January 18, 2026, worldwide seismic activity registered a magnitude 3.3 earthquake 14 km W of Johannesburg, CA at 16:24 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 3.6 earthquake that occurred about 2 hours earlier.
 A small number of nearby observers (6) submitted felt reports to the USGS.
-The event originated approximately 6.5 km below the surface, classifying it as shallow crustal.
+This was a shallow crustal earthquake, focused at 6.5 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 35.350°, -117.792°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 35.350°N, -117.792°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18